jhector/grading-board/README.md

 ## Writeup
 ### Intended solution
-The give patch shows that some security mechanism were added.
-One of them was a blacklist that filters some chracters in the search string:
+The given patch shows that some security mechanism were added.
+One of them was a blacklist that filters some characters in the search string:
 ```php
 $blacklist = array('\'', '"', '/', '*');
 return str_replace($blacklist, '', $input);